PM (Di Asa winner): Dubai controversy

 According to PM what Embosuohemaa said was not entirely accurate and not exactly what transpired.
 She believed she said what she said from a good heart trying to put herself in her shoes.
 She added that she did not want to speak about the issue and that in due time everything would be brought to light.
 Moreover, due to what happened, she planned on launching a campaign that will focus on the stigma on plus-sized women.
 She said; "I want to use my campaign to let the world know that there are different people with different body types and everyone should be given equal access to certain things.
 I would want to use my platform to tell women who are like me to learn to love themselves and believe in whatever they do."
 She also added that she had received all that she had been promised from the Atinka Media Village and that the media house owed her nothing.

 In an interview, PM claimed she did not know how much she weighed but always knew her size could be a hindrance for her in situations as these.

-In response to the situation, Emirates Airlines released a statement as follows; "We respect our customers' privacy and cannot discuss specific customer details or cases.
+In response to the situation, Emirates released a statement as follows; "We respect our customers' privacy and cannot discuss specific customer details or cases.
 Emirates places the highest standards on in-flight safety and as part of this, it is a requirement that all passengers are safely and comfortably seated with their seatbelt fastened.
 An industry practise for passengers who cannot be accommodated in a single seat due to their size is for them to purchase an extra seat for their own safety and comfort, should a seat be available."